Login abstract image background

 What it does

-The budgeting tool works out the difference between the money you have coming in and the money going out.
-It tells you whether you have money left over to save, invest and flow towards your goals.
+The budget planner works out the difference between the money you have coming in and the money going out.
+It tells you whether you have money left over (a surplus) to save, invest and flow towards your goals; or whether you are spending more than you are bringing in (a shortfall).
 If your plan shows you don’t have enough, you’ll need to adjust your spending or find ways to increase your income.
-Spending more than you earn means you will need to take on debt.
+Spending more than you earn means you are probably relying on costly debt, so being able to earn more than you spend is key to managing your money well.

 Tool methodology

 First you enter details of your current income and spending, assigning amounts to categories.
-Then the budgeting tool adds up all of your spending and deducts the total from your salary or earnings to work out the difference between your income and expenditure.
+Then the planner adds up all of your spending and deducts the total from your earnings to work out the difference between your income and spending.

 Your results

-The budgeting tool shows whether you have surplus income or a shortfall, and how much.
+The budget planner shows whether you have surplus income or a shortfall, and how much.
 It also shows an overview graph of your outgoings broken down into your categories, and colour-coded as per your categories.

 The budgeting tool results are shown without the effect of inflation.